Chart Color Schemes

 McMahons Point has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project likely affecting this region: Affinity Place, East Walker Residences, MLC Building North Sydney - Adaptive Reuse (105-153 Miller Street), and Victoria Cross Station and Tower are key projects, with the most relevant detailed below.
+AreaSearch has identified one major project likely affecting this region: Affinity Place, East Walker Residences, MLC Building North Sydney - Adaptive Reuse (105-153 Miller Street), and Victoria Cross Station and Tower are key projects, with the following list focusing on those most relevant.

 Professional plan users can use the search below to filter and access additional projects.